-For one night only on October 14th, Europe’s first ever interactive feature film was broadcast live online and at cinemas around the UK and Europe.
+For one night only, on October 14th, Europe’s first ever interactive feature film Bloodyminded was broadcast live from an army base to European cinemas and online.
+126,000 people around the world viewed the film online and up to 1,000 people watched on the night in cinemas across Europe.
 This site is dedicated to hosting a European archive of interviews and research material that inspired the Bloodyminded film.

 The story follows SJ as she breaks into an army base to bury the ashes of her great-grandfather, a conscientious objector during World War One.
 Inside, surrounded by soldiers and the ghosts of past wars, she finds a place where her certainty begins to falter.

 Part of 14-18 NOW, the UK’s arts programme for the First World War centenary, Bloodyminded is Europe’s first interactive live streamed feature film, shot in a single take and broadcast to cinemas and online – once and once only.
 Guided by the narrator, we are asked to consider our own relationship with violence – as individuals and as members of a society that continues to wage wars on our behalf.
 During the live broadcast, audiences were asked to add their thoughts via the Bloodyminded website.